sumotoy/RA8875/README.md

 * Arduino UNO, Arduino YUN
 * Arduino MEGA
 * Adafruit RA8875 board w 800x600 and 480x272 displays

+##### Teensy notes:
+I love Teensy 3 MCU's, so every library has special features for this micro.
+This one works with highly optimized SPI that can works with Audio Board and SD card without interfere and at max speed possible.
+I'm currently adding support for Teensy LC that seems perfect for use with RA8875 so stay tuned for changes.Please note that Teensy3 and 3.1 cannot use any pin for CS as Arduino!!!
+You need to read my notes about wiring first.
+Some examples works only for Teensy 3.<br>

 ##### Beta changes: